-indicate environmental, social, Commitment which will be

-economic, employment potential, etc. used for the development of

-village.

-44 Besides the above, the below mentioned general points are also to be followed:-

-All the documents to be properly All the decomposite and managery

-a 1 1 2 All the documents are properly

-referenced with index and continuous referenced with index and

-page numbering. continuous page numbering.

-b Where data are presented in the report Compiled With EIA report.

-especially in tables, the period in which

-the data were collected and the sources

-should be indicated.

-c The project proponent shall enclose all Compiled With EIA report.

-the analysis/testing reports of water,

-air, soil, noise etc. using the

-MoEF&CC/NABL accredited

-laboratories.
-All the original

-analysis/testing reports should be

-available during appraisal of the

-project.

-d Where the documents provided are in Compiled With EIA report.

-language other than English, an

-English translation should be provided.

-e The Questionnaire for environment Compiled With EIA report.

-appraisal of mining projects as devised

-earlier by the ministry shall also be

-filled and submitted.

-f While preparing the EIA report, the Compiled With EIA report.

-instructions for the proponents and

-instructions for the consultants issued

-by MoEF&CC vide O.M.
-No-J-

-11013/41/2006-IA.II (I) dated 4rth

-August, 2009.which are available on

-the website of this Ministry, should be

-followed.

-~ Changes if any made in the basic Agrand

-g Changes, if any made in the basic Agreed

-scope the project parameters (as

-submitted in Form-1 and the PFR for

-securing the TOR) should be brought

-to the attention of MoEF&CC with

-reasons for such changes and

-permission should be sought, as the

-TOR may also have to be altered.
-Post

-public Hearing changes in structure

-and content of the Draft EIA/EMP

-(other than modification arising out of

-the P.H. process) Will entail

-conducting the PH again with the

-revised documentation.
+I. index and continuous page numbering. properly referenced with index and continuous page numbering. b Where data are presented in the report especially in tables, the period in which the data were collected and the sources should be indicated.
+Where data are presented in the report especially in tables, the period in which the data were collected and the sources should be indicated. С The project proponent shall enclose all the analysis/testing reports of water, air, soil, noise etc. using the MoEF&CC/NABL accredited laboratories.
+All the original analysis/testing reports should be available during appraisal of the project.
+The project proponent shall enclose all the analysis/testing reports of water, air, soil, noise etc. using the MoEF&CC/NABL accredited laboratories.
+All the original analysis/testing reports should be available during appraisal of the project d Where the documents provided are in language other than English, an English translation should be provided.
+Where the documents provided are in language other than English, an English translation should be provided. e The Questionnaire for environment appraisal of mining projects as devised earlier by the ministry The Questionnaire for environment appraisal of shall also be filled and submitted. mining projects as devised earlier by the ministry shall also be filled and submitted. f While preparing the EIA report, the instructions for the proponents and instructions for the consultants issued by MoEF&CC vide O.M.
+No-J-11013/41/2006-IA.II (I) dated 4rth August, 2009.which are available on the website of this Ministry, should be followed. report, the instructions for the proponents and g Changes, if any made in the basic scope the project parameters (as submitted in Form-1 and the PFR for securing the TOR) should be brought to the attention of MoEF&CC with reasons for such changes and permission should be sought, as the TOR may also have to be altered.
+Post public Hearing changes in structure and content of the Draft EIA/EMP (other than modification arising out of the P.H. process) Will entail conducting the PH again with the revised documentation. basic scope the project parameters (as submitted in Form-1 and the PFR for securing the TOR) should be brought to the attention